InternetFreedomFoundation/archive/content/post/joint-statement-ensure-equitable-access-to-covid-vaccines.md

 Amidst distressing reports of hospitals running out of oxygen and medicines, there have been accounts that hospitals, private suppliers and state governments are mandating Aadhaar for access to diagnostics, medicines, oxygen supplies, and the vaccine.
 This must be stopped immediately.
 Onerous identity requirements cannot be made a precondition to access lifesaving resources.

-* In [Maharashtra](https://www.firstpost.com/india/maharashtra-makes-aadhaar-card-positive-test-doctors-prescription-mandatory-to-buy-covid-19-drugs-8588051.html), it is mandatory to show Aadhaar card, the results of a positive test and a doctor's prescription for citizens to purchase Remdesivir and Tocilizumab.
+* In [Maharashtra](https://www.firstpost.com/india/maharashtra-makes-aadhaar-card-positive-test-doctors-prescription-mandatory-to-buy-covid-19-drugs-8588051.html), it is mandatory to show Aadhaar card, the results of a positive test and a doctor’s prescription for citizens to purchase Remdesivir and Tocilizumab.
 * The Bombay High Court has made it mandatory for all those venturing out on the roads, including doctors and medical staff, in 11 districts of Marathwada, Maharashtra to [carry their Aadhaar cards](https://www.livelaw.in/news-updates/aadhaar-necessary-to-travel-during-lockdown-people-not-wearing-masks-super-spreaders-bombay-high-court-173167).
 * In [Ahmedabad](https://twitter.com/tv9gujarati/status/1386527254948159490), admission in AMC run COVID hospitals mandate needs Aadhaar card with local address.
 * In Gurgaon, on the [government’s emergency portal](https://covidggn.com/), persons cannot register for a hospital bed without Aadhaar cards that too with a Gurugram address.
 * Across multiple states [and cities](https://timesofindia.indiatimes.com/city/lucknow/long-queues-continue-outside-oxygen-plants/articleshow/82204609.cms), the Aadhaar card of the patient and attendant are being mandated to hand over oxygen cylinders.

 {{< gallery caption="Screenshot from Gurugram portal" >}}
-{{< galleryImg  src="https://internetfreedom.in/content/images/2021/05/Screenshot---2021-05-11T103829.035.png" width="272" height="119" >}}{{< /gallery >}}
+{{< galleryImg  src="https://internetfreedom.in/content/images/2022/02/image.png" width="1878" height="386" >}}{{< /gallery >}}

 ### The pandemic cannot be used to test out new technology